soumitri2001/soumitri2001/README.md

 ### Hello ! 👋

-#### I am Soumitri Chattopadhyay, Sophomore year student at Department of Information Technology, Jadavpur University.
+### <code>I am Soumitri Chattopadhyay, Sophomore year student at Department of Information Technology, Jadavpur University. </code>

 <!--
 **soumitri2001/soumitri2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.